 Handling Specialty focuses on heavy-duty, engineered-to-order lift equipment for various industries.
 One of their most recent custom lifts was designed for the assembly of a new all-terrain SUV in Mishawaka, Indiana.

-Located in the paint shop, the lift receives a truck body-in-white in the lowered position and allows the operators to raise it to an ergonomic height.
+Located in the paint shop, the lift receives a truck body-in-white in the lowered position, allowing the operators to raise it to an ergonomic height.
 Operators can then reach underneath the body to bolt the body-in-white to the transfer skid.
 Due to the fact that personnel will be underneath the body-in-white, safety considerations were a priority.
 Each cylinder is equipped with a mechanical rod lock that is spring activated and hydraulically released.
 This ensures a mechanical lock at any position, eliminating the possibility of uncontrolled descent.

-This lift was designed for high speed cycling: it can be raised and lowered in approximately 20 seconds.
+This lift was designed for high-speed cycling: it can be raised and lowered in approximately 20 seconds.
 The design incorporates shock absorbers which cushion the high-speed impact of the frame as it reaches the down position.
 For the peace of mind of the operators in the area, a soft shift valve has been used to make the overall movement of the lift as smooth as possible.
-A base-frame mounted valve manifold was utilized due to the external location of the hydraulic power unit (75 feet from lift).
+A base-frame mounted valve manifold was utilized due to the external location of the hydraulic power unit (75 feet from the lift).

-- Four shock absorbers cushion downward travel
+- Four shock absorbers cushion downward travel.

-- Soft shift valves ensure smooth lifting, lowering and stopping
+- Soft shift valves ensure smooth lifting, lowering, and stopping.